Which countries were neutral during World War 2?

 – Belligerents cannot build or utilise any stations on neutral territory for wartime communications

-– Troops cannot be recruited for war in the neutral territory by any power.
+– Troops cannot be recruited for war in the neutral territory by any power. - A neutral power is not responsible for the following:

 – Independent parties leaving their territory for the purpose of joining the war.